This post may contain affiliate links. Read our disclosure page for full details.

 As the New Year approaches, it’s a nice idea to have a couples ritual that you can do together to reflect on the previous year (we like to share and chat about our favorite books of each year.
-Here are our picks for 2017, btw.
+Here are our picks for 2017 and 2018, btw.

 You can also take time to discuss your plans and dreams for the upcoming year.
 Set aside a certain time to do so.
 Grab some wine, a pen, and your sweetheart.
 Nothing cements a bond like a shared focus!

 The weekend ritual

 Can the weekend be a ritual?
 Absolutely!
 If you’re working 9-5 jobs during the week, those two days off are precious, and spending them together doing something special is an excellent plan.